ArnoldMidalla/Halal-Impact-School--full-website-/halal-impact-schools-content.md

 - **Environmental Club** - Gardening, recycling, and environmental awareness
 - **Young Entrepreneurs** - Business skills and entrepreneurship development
 - **Community Service** - Outreach programs and social responsibility
-- **Islamic Society** - Quranic studies, Islamic history, and spiritual development
+- **Christian Society** - Biblical studies, Christian history, and spiritual development

 ### House System
 Students are divided into four houses, each with distinct colors and values: